jjshoots/jet.io/about/index.md

 <br><br>
-### Quotes I Like
+### 10 Quotes I Like

-Here you'll find some quotes that I like and don't want to forget:
+Here you'll find 10 quotes that I try to live by, no more, no less:
 - 'Ask not what the world needs, ask what makes you come alive.
 Because what the world needs most, are more people who come alive.' - kold
 - 'Earn reputation through compassion, not achievement.'
 - 'Luck favours the prepared mind.' - Louis Pasteur